-The bottom speaker works well, we found this to enhance our gaming experience more and sound was crisp and clear, the headphones included in the box work well and mean you don’t need to invest in some when purchasing this phone.
+The bottom speaker works well, we found this to enhance our gaming experience more and the sound was crisp and clear, the headphones included in the box work well and mean you don’t need to invest in some when purchasing this phone.

 The Huawei P10 Lite has a 12MP f/2.2 lens, this is respectable for the mid-range phone and pixels are large, therefore resulting in a solid image.

-There is no optical stabilisation here that would have been nice but for this price we were complaining too much and didn’t find it was a deal-breaker.
+There is no optical stabilisation here that would have been nice but for this price, we were complaining too much and didn’t find it was a deal-breaker.

 In good lighting conditions the Huawei P10 Lite camera performs very well, it lets in plenty of light and images have good dynamic range and contrast.

-There are modes like HDR and Panorama to play around with to ensure you get the right show, and you also have modes like time-lapse and slow-mo which result in some cool Instagram worthy shots too.
+There are modes like HDR and Panorama to play around with to ensure you get the right shot, and you also have modes like time-lapse and slow-mo which result in some cool Instagram worthy shots too.

-Huawei has implemented a ‘light painting mode’ that allows you to capture the trails of airplanes, cars and stars although you will need an extremely steady hand or a tripod to do this properly.
+Huawei has implemented a ‘light painting mode’ that allows you to capture the trails of aeroplanes, cars and stars although you will need an extremely steady hand or a tripod to do this properly.

-In previous Huawei phones when turning the phone from portrait into landscape, the menus would not turn with you.
+In previous Huawei phones when turning the phone from portrait into the landscape, the menus would not turn with you.